BOOTCOVERS MADE SIMPLEby Sarcasm-hime

 To cover shoes that don't extend past the ankle, you can get away with no seam in the centre front, but it helps if you have material that's slightly stretchy - or cut it on the bias (the diagonal of the fabric grain).

 For glueing fabric or pleather to shoes, get some Shoe Goop or Barge at a shoe repair store.
 It's nasty, stinky stuff but it holds really well.
-To sew things to shoes, a curved needle is essential.
+To sew things to shoes (or anything else where you can't easily get at the back side), a curved needle is essential.
 Some quilting stores carry them, as well as upholstery stores.